Fun, Free, and Almost Free Things to do in Canberra

 Australian War Memorial

-If you have not been to the Australian War Memorial I implore you to add a stop, even if you are not a history buff this museum is so well done and the subject matter presented in a thoughtful, respectful way, it warrants a visit to pay your respects.
+If you have not been to the Australian War Memorial I implore you to add a stop, even if you are not a history buff.
+This museum is so well done and the subject presented in a thoughtful, respectful way, it warrants a visit by everyone to pay their respects.

 The collection includes choppers and planes.